Nearly A Quarter Century: History of South Shore Farmers Market

 We celebrated our 10th Anniversary on June 21, 2008.
 Mayor Tom Barrett, County Supervisor Marina Dimitrijevik, Alderman Tony Zielinski, State Representative Chris Sinicki and School Board Representative Terry Falk – all frequent visitors to the market – were on hand with proclamations saluting the market.
 Free cake was served up to all in attendance.

-2010 – We averaged up to 2,000 market-goers each week.
+2010 – Averaged up to 2,000 market-goers each week

-2013 – The market issued “Hot Licks and Lettuce,” a 17-song music CD featuring 10 bluegrass, jazz, folk, belly-dancing and other artists, recorded in their market performances by Jim Griffith and Mark Budnik.
+2013 – Issued Hot Licks and Lettuce a 17-song music CD featuring 10 bluegrass, jazz, folk, belly-dancing and other artists, recorded in their market performances by Jim Griffith and Mark Budnik.
 The CD is still available at the market.
-Also that year, organ grinder John Miller began showing up each morning to welcome people to the market with his German-made instrument.
+Also that year, organ grinder, John Miller, began showing up each morning to welcome people to the market with his German-made instrument.

-2018 – We celebrated the 20th anniversary of the South Shore Farmers’ Market.
-This year, we had over 40,000 shoppers over the course of the season, with a daily average of 2,300 people.
+2018 – Celebrated the 20th anniversary.
+Welcomed 40,000 shoppers over the course of the season, with a daily average of 2,300 people.

-2020 – A remarkable year, not because of a bumper crop yield, but because SSFM managers organize with public officials to determine Covid-19 Safety Guidelines during the unprecedented global pandemic in order to host the 22nd year of the farmers market.
+2020 – A remarkable year, not because of a bumper crop yield, but because SSFM managers organized with public officials to determine Covid-19 Safety Guidelines during the unprecedented global pandemic in order to host the 22nd year of the farmers market.
 In addition to heightened safety protocols, the market collaborated with Bay View Community Center to offer a credit card to coin exchange and offer SNAP/EBT benefits to patrons.